cjneely10/BioMetaDB/README.md

     - --table_name (-t): Name of table to summarize
     - --alias (-a): Alias (short name) for table in database
     - --view (-v): View only column names in database
+    - --query (-q): Attach SQL query to summarize select records only.
+Must be combined with `-t` or `-a` flags
 - Example
     - `dbdm SUMMARIZE -c /path/to/database/config/database`
     - This command will summarize all tables in the database.
 Per table, this command displays the number of records as